How to Dress for an Interview: 3 Versatile Looks for Creative-Corporate Jobs

 The good news: Dressing for an interview doesn’t have to be panic-inducing if you plan ahead.
 Working with a stylist is one option, but if you prefer to go it alone, there are plenty of sources of inspiration at your disposal.
-Below, we asked marketing consultant Jocelyn Taylor to try out 3 versatile looks ideal for interviews in creative-corporate environments (advertising, publishing, marketing, entertainment, hospitality).
+Below, we asked marketing consultant Jocelyn Taylor to try out 3 interview outfits for creative industries (advertising, publishing, marketing, entertainment, hospitality).

 1. Conservative with an Edge

 When in doubt, wear black.
 It’s a power color that will make you feel confident, and if you mix different textures, going monochromatic won’t ever feel one-note.
 Here, Jocelyn paired a simple black dress (made from high-quality Italian double-knit jersey) with a structured knit blazer that says “I’m taking this seriously” while still looking relaxed.

 Interview dresses should always hit at or below the knee—no shorter!
 Finish the look with subtly patterned low heels (you must be able to walk without wobbling), and you’ll feel beautifully put-together.

 2. Proper with a Punch

 If you’re interviewing somewhere that’s not excessively button-up, experiment with color.
 Jocelyn spices up the same black dress by pairing it with a contrasting jacket.